0xDigitalOil/nounsdao-privatevoting/README.md

 ```

 ### Spin up The Graph node using Docker
+> **Note**
-IMPORTANT: If this is not the first time running this app, nuke the `packages/nouns-subgraph/data` directory before spinning up the graph node.
+> If this is not the first time running this app, nuke the `packages/nouns-subgraph/data` directory before spinning up the graph node.
 In new terminal:
 ```sh
 cd packages/nouns-subgraph